bishaldsrija08/mccPythonBhadra/README.md

 ## Day 22: Error handling in Python. {Understanding exceptions, using try-except blocks for error handling.}

 ## Day 23: Data Visualization using Matplotlib. {Creating basic plots and charts using the Matplotlib library.}

+## Day 24: Data Visualization using Matplotlib (Continued). {Creating pie charts and bar charts to visualize student grades.}

+## Day 25: More on Data Visualization using Matplotlib. {Enhancing visualizations with labels, titles, and legends.}

+## Day 26: Project I

+## Day 27: Project II

+## Day 28: Project showcase and conclusion.

+## Day 29: Rock Paper Scissors Game Project. {Building a simple Rock-Paper-Scissors game using Python.}

+## Day 30: Number Guessing Game Project. {Creating a number guessing game where the user has to guess a randomly generated number.}

+## Day 31: Grading system project. {Developing a grading system that assigns grades based on student scores.} {Includes data visualization of grades using pie and bar charts.}